Circassia: Army

 Circassia for centuries lived under the threat of external invasions, so the whole way of life of the Circassians was militarized.
 The governor of Astrakhan wrote to Peter I:

 One thing I can praise about the Circassians is that they are all warriors.

 Circassia developed the so-called "Culture of War".
 Honorable combat was a big part of this culture, during hostilities, it was considered strictly unacceptable to set fire to homes or crops, especially bread, even from enemies.
 It was considered inadmissible to leave the bodies of dead comrades on the battlefield.
 It was considered a great disgrace in Circassia to fall alive into the hands of the enemy, so Russian officers who later fought in Circassia noted that it was very rare to succeed in capturing Circassians, as they would go as far as suicide.
 Johann von Blaramberg noted:

 When they see that they are surrounded, they give their lives dearly, never surrendering.

 The Russian army, after invading Circassia and ethnically cleansing the Circassians in the Circassian genocide, adopted some parts of Circassian military uniforms - from weapons (Shashka and Circassian sabers, daggers, Circassian saddles, Circassian horses) to uniforms (Cherkeska, burqa, papaha).

-Known ancient and medieval rulers

-Known rulers of the region include: